justaszie/Bikeshare-Analysis/README.md

 **<span style="color:red">TODO: improve summary.**</span> *First, Intro to project: context, business task and summary of what I've done and with what tools (very high level) Then, Clearly list sections of doc with bookmark links.
 1. Just the analysis report 2.
 Analysis steps (TBD if include queries in the steps or in appendix) 3.
 Details of data prep and cleanup.
 Details of prep and cleanup should be collapsed.
 Appendix (if present) will be collapsed.
 If you're here for a good time not a long time, go to solution*

 This document will describe:
-1. The summary of the project
+1. The summary of the project (this section)
-2. Final solution for the business case - a slide presentation for the stakeholders with the business case insights and recommendations
+2. Final solution for the business case - a slide presentation for the stakeholders with the business case insights and recommendations.
 3. Details of my analysis process, including the queries, lessons learned and ideas for future improvements

 Since this is my first project, it will be very detailed so that I can use it as a knowledge base for my future projects.

 ### 1.2.
 Process
 I followed the analysis process provided by Google program and adjusted it to my preferences.
 The overall process I followed had 6 phases:
-1. **Ask** - refined the specific business task for the project
+1. **Define** - refined the specific business task for the project based on the guidance document
-2. **Prepare** - collected and evaluated the data needed for the analysis
-3. **Process** - cleaned the data using SQL to get it ready for analysis
+2. **Prepare** - collected, evaluated and cleaned the data using SQL to get it ready for analysis
 4. **Analyze** - defined relevant questions, ran SQL queries to answer them using the data, validated my hypotheses, and gained surprising insights
 5. **Share** - created a business case presentation to share the insights with stakeholders, including using visualizations.
 The stakeholders in this case were the marketing director and the executive team of the fictional company
-6. **Act** - updated the presentation to include recommendations to solve the business problem using the insights

 ### 1.3 Data Tools
 - **SQL**